heptarch/heptarch.github.io/drafts/demon.md

 talking for hours.
 There is a plate of crumbs beside them.
 Rumpelstiltskin clicks his fingers and the scones reappear.
-"The entropy bank is confined by the potential so the scaling kills you.
+"The capacity of the entropy bath scales with area, so the confining potential kneecaps me.
+Ha!"
+The fire deposits fresh wood on the logs, and Rumpelstiltskin smiles: "I still have a few tricks up my sleeve.
+Begoo!"

 <p align="center">
   ⁂